KrisieP/Band-Project/README.md

 Secondly i need to thank the Slack community as there have been a couple of instances where i needed a little guidance and the community was there at the drop of a hat to help me workout a few selected issues and understand the issues for future reference.

-Thirdly my parnter Emily who has spent time discussing and looking at the styling of the website, helping me find problematic areas that i have now fixed.
+Thirdly my parnter Emily who has spent time discussing and looking at the styling of the website, helping me find problematic areas that i have since fixed.

 [Back to Top](#table-of-contents)